It offers a high-quality, secure, no-frills VPN service with awesome performance.

 I tested the Windows, Mac OS and Android clients using the basic testing procedures outlined here.

-Here is a test with the Mac OS client and a server in Canada: no leaks
+Here is a test with the Mac OS client and a server in Canada:

 As you can see from these test results, VPN.ac offers high-quality applications that are secure and will protect your privacy.

 DNS leak protection – VPN.ac also does a great job of ensuring there are no DNS leaks by using their own secure DNS resolvers.
-From the their website:
+From their website:

 We protect DNS queries against MitM hijacking and snooping, wiretapping.
 We have our own, private DNS resolvers outside of US and UK.
 All DNS queries sent by VPN users are forwarded by our VPN servers to the private resolvers, through encrypted tunnels.